-The labor freedom component is a quantitative measure that considers various aspects of the legal and regulatory framework of a country's labor market, including regulations concerning minimum wages, laws inhibiting layoffs, severance requirements, and measurable regulatory restraints on hiring and hours worked.
+The labor freedom component is a quantitative measure that considers various aspects of the legal and regulatory framework of a country's labor market, including regulations concerning minimum wages, laws inhibiting layoffs, severance requirements, and measurable regulatory restraints on hiring and hours worked, plus the labor force participation rate as an indicative measure of employment opportunities in the labor market.

-Six quantitative sub-factors are equally weighted, with each counted as one-sixth of the labor freedom component: $^{\scriptscriptstyle 5}$
+Seven quantitative sub-factors are equally weighted, with each counted as one-seventh of the labor freedom component:

-- Ratio of minimum wage to the average value added per worker,
+- · Ratio of minimum wage to the average value added per worker,

-- Hindrance to hiring additional workers,
+- · Hindrance to hiring additional workers,

-- Rigidity of hours,
+- · Rigidity of hours,

-- Difficulty of firing redundant employees,
+- · Difficulty of firing redundant employees,

-- Legally mandated notice period, and
+- · Legally mandated notice period,

-- Mandatory severance pay.
+- · Mandatory severance pay, and

+- Labor force participation rate.